-The Friar (A Firkin Pub) (website)
+The Friar (A Firkin Pub)

 160 John Street, Toronto ON M5V 2E5 (on the west side of John Street, just south of Queen Street West, the nearest major intersection is Queen Street West and University Avenue) 416-340-9459